Dydx1989/SCART-ALgorithm/README.md

-# SCART-ALgorithm
+# SCART-Algorithm
-A Survival Classification and Regression Tree
+A Survival Classification and Regression Tree with Competing Risks